yfccyf/solar_power_generation_time_series_analysis/README.md

 ## Code and Resources Used
 **Python Version:** 3.8

-**Packages:"" statsmodel, pmdarima, pandas, numpy, matplotlib, seaborn
+**Packages:** statsmodel, pmdarima, pandas, numpy, matplotlib, seaborn

 ## Data Overview
 2 datasets are used: Power generation data, and weather data (After cleaning and feature selection)